Phamility/RatFiesta/README.md

 You can use anything you want here, idrc, if you haven't already, I recommend joining the Tmodloader discord server, I ctrl+F'd a decent chunk of my code from over there.

+Shoutout to Mirsario, his Armor helper helped me make the 15 vanity and 1 armor set, I tried but gave up spriting the long way and oh lordy.
+THANK YOU Mirsario!

 ||CODE||